 Registered student organizations ultimately have the right to select a new advisor at any time, as long as it is according to procedures outlined in the organizational constitution and by-laws.

-An advisor’s role is different for every group, but in every case your group is a STUDENT organization.
-The primary responsibilities of an organization advisor should follow the constitution of the organization and of the Student Organization Handbook found on pages 13-15.
+An advisor’s role is different for every group, but in every case your group is a student organization.
+The primary responsibilities of an organization advisor should follow the constitution of the organization and of the Student Organization Handbook.
 Student organization also have a minimum expectation of their responsibility to the advisor, which can also be found in the Student Organization Handbook referenced above.